 Clarity and consistency go hand in hand with punctuation, grammar, and syntax.
 Although I will argue against harsh grammar rules any day (language is flexible and fluid!), these guidelines exist for a reason—they help to make language clearer and more consistent.
 There is more to clarity and consistency in writing than just grammar, though: using the same kinds of pronouns throughout a paper, writing from the same perspective (first- or third-person, for example), or even consistently using a made-up or slang term can be just as important for the clarity and consistency of a text as the grammar “rules” themselves.

 Even if I’m not writing a piece for someone, there is almost always a little bit of rewriting involved in the editing process.
 Restructuring a sentence due to confusing sentence construction or rewriting a poorly translated phrase are some examples of this.
 Again, this varies and depends on the quality of the original writing, the stage of the editing and writing process, and the desires or needs of the author.

-This obviously usually only applies to authors who are not native English speakers.
-Although either they are proficient enough in English to write the text in English in the first place or the text has already been translated by a translator, some culturally specific or small mistakes can still fall through the cracks.
+This obviously usually only applies to multilingual authors.
+Although either they are proficient enough in English to write the text in English in the first place or the text has already been translated by a translator, some culturally specific or small mistakes can still slip through.